tanssiterapia/blog-paivi/julkaisut.md

 ## Vertaisarvioimattomat tieteelliset kirjoitukset / scientific publications

-Pylvänäinen, P. (2018) (in press).
+Pylvänäinen, P. (2018).
 Embodied treatment of depression: The development of a dance movement therapy model.
 In A. Zubala & V. Karkou (eds).
 Arts therapies in the treatment of depression.
-International research in the arts therapies.
+International research in the arts therapies, 120-135.
 London: Routledge.

 Pylvänäinen, P. (2012).
 Body memory as a part of the body image.
 In S. C. Koch, T. Fuchs, M. Summa and C. Müller  (eds.).
 Body Memory, Metaphor and Movement.
 Advances in Consciousness Research 84, s.
 289-306.
 Amsterdam: John Benjamins Publishing Company.

 Pylvänäinen, P. (2006).
 The tri-partite model for body image and its application on experiences in butoh.
 In S. C. Koch & I. Bräuninger (eds).
 Advances in dance/movement therapy.
 Theoretical perspectives and empirical findings.
 Berlin: Logos Verlag.